adesso-austria/jamstack-gatsby/README.md

 ## Introduction

 As preparation for a tech talk hosted by adesso Austria, this gatsbyjs project represents a blog backed up by a headless CMS system.
 It should give developers familiar with NodeJS-powered frameworks an overlook about what the **JamStack** can do.
-It is powered by [gatsby](https://gatsbyjs.org) and [strapi](https://strapi.io).
-To get deeper insight about the *api* (strapi) have a look at the README.md inside the *api* directory.
+It is powered by [gatsby](https://gatsbyjs.org).

 ## How to run/develop/build